dv-lse/fdi-patent-innovate/data/narrative.md

 ---
-title: Foreign Direct Investment and the world regions, Where?
+title: Foreign Direct Investment and the world regions.
+Where?
 Why?
 And for Whom?
 author:
   - Riccardo Crescenzi
   - Arnaud Dyèvre